infoqualitylab/website/projects/risrs2020/whitepaper.md

 permalink: /projects/risrs2020/whitepaper
 ---

-Version 2 of the whitepaper is being circulated via the F1000Research Science Policy Research gateway to maximize the feedback we receive.
+Version 2 of the whitepaper is currently available for comment.
+PDF and Word versions are available; itt is also being circulated via the F1000Research Science Policy Research gateway to maximize the feedback we receive.

-Comments can be made directly in the [Google Doc](https://docs.google.com/document/d/1wzwPCnQqgWFurxT1thRmmzYo32ePF1cqDc3_zE7iTr4/edit?ouid=102626021933915923776&usp=docs_home&ths=true) <br/>, or sent  by email to jodi@illinois.edu.
+Comments can be made directly in the [Google Doc](https://docs.google.com/document/d/1wzwPCnQqgWFurxT1thRmmzYo32ePF1cqDc3_zE7iTr4/edit?ouid=102626021933915923776&usp=docs_home&ths=true)<br/>, or sent  by email to jodi@illinois.edu.

  <br/>
 The proposed schedule for ongoing feedback is: <br/>